usydroboticsclub/intro/README.md

 4. Choose 'Use windows' default console window' when you get to it.
 5. Leave the rest of the config as is.
 ### MacOSX
-1. If you're on MacOSX, you'll need to start by installing Homebrew, which then can install git, so copy this link: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+1. If you're on MacOSX, you'll need to start by installing Homebrew, which then can install git, so copy this command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 2. Open up Terminal, which can be found through Spotlight, paste the link and then press enter.
 (You might need to enter your computer password)
 3. Next press enter when prompted, and let the terminal install Homebrew.
 You'll know this is over when you stop getting prompts.
 4. Type `brew install git` into terminal and press enter, this is installing Git.
 Just let the computer do its thing and you're done.